-If you need to promote a service or product, I offer bespoke design and print solutions to help my clients stand out in a crowded marketplace.
+If you need to promote a service or product, I offer a bespoke design and print solutions to help my clients stand out in a crowded marketplace.

 A well-designed business card printed on a quality piece of card, a blind embossed invitation to the launch of a new product or even a map of the University campus to help you find your way around during the first few weeks is a much different experience than viewing something on a screen.
-Whatever the medium, and whatever the design, it still needs design to make a good impression.
+Whatever the medium, it still needs design to make a good impression.

 Check and check again.

 When finalised and approved for printing, make sure to check everything thoroughly, then double-check and triple check.
 Mistakes can be very costly.